CORONAVIRUS (COVID-19) INFORMATION & UPDATES

 Wellness Checks in facilities

-- All visitors will have their temperatures checked by thermometer prior to admission to the service site.
+- All visitors will complete a symptom questionnaire and have their temperatures checked by thermometer prior to admission to the service site.
 Anyone found with an elevated temperature will be asked to go home and not return until it returns to a normal level and no other concerning symptoms are present.

 Wellness Checks Prior to Home Service Site Visits